 See section More for the other options you have here.

 After providing this basic information, select the delivery method.
 In our case, we select Send Email for this notification by marking the corresponding check box.
 Specify who will receive the notification (select a specific user, for example, and PRTG sends the notification to all contacts of this user you specified in step 2), its subject, the format, and its priority.
 By default, the email notification contains several information parameters about the evoking sensor: its name, status, time, message, location in the device tree, etc.

 You can choose any other notification method, of course.
-For more information, see Account Settings—Notification Templates.
+For more information, see section Account Settings—Notification Templates.

 Once you set up the notification completely, click Create.
 PRTG opens the notifications overview page again.
 You can now use this notification for every trigger on every object in your device tree.

 Before creating triggers that evoke notifications, first specify the limits that you want to apply to your disks.
 For example, if you want to get a notification when a disk has exceeded 80% of its capacity, force the sensor into a Warning status at this utilization.
 You have several options to set limits for disk free sensors:

 - Set limits checked against all disks in the settings of multi-drive sensors: WMI Free Disk Space, SNMP Linux Disk Free, SSH Disk Free

 - Enable limits in Sensor Channel Settings of single sensors.

 - You can achieve both with Multi-Edit.